ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 # Using the Push Notifications package
 {: #openwhisk_catalog_pushnotifications}

-The `/whisk.system/pushnotifications` package enables you to work with a push service.
+The `/whisk.system/pushnotifications` package provides you with the ability to work with a push service.

 The package includes the following action and feed: